swiftlang/swift-testing/Sources/Testing/Testing.docc/MigratingFromXCTest.md

 For more information about suites and how to declare and customize them, see
 <doc:OrganizingTests>.

+> Important: While XCTest test cases running sequentially by default, the test execution happens in parallel by default in Swift Testing.
+See the [Run tests sequentially](#Run-tests-sequentially) section in this document for further information.

 ### Convert setup and teardown functions

 In XCTest, code can be scheduled to run before and after a test using the